FluxML/fluxml.github.io/gsoc.md

 - Familiarity with the machine learning methods: forward and backward pass and gradient descent
 - Familiarity with one of the machine learning libraries: FluxML, PyTorch, Tensorflow, Jax
 - Good programming skills in any of the folowing languages is required: Julia, Python, C/C++, Java, C#
-- Julia language is nice to know, but not an absoute requierement.
+- Julia language is nice to know, but not an absoute requierement

 ### Your contributions
 - Write a new AD engine.
 This will lead to a new Julia package, or we can completely replace the content of the old Tracker.jl package.